oreofeolurin/nodram/README.md

 **How to use**

-`ream init` to initialize the ream framework
+`nodram init` to initialize the ream framework

-`ream build [-dev]` to build the project in development mode
+`nodram build [-dev]` to build the project in development mode

-`npm run server` to start the server
+`nodram run server` to start the server

-`ream watch` to start ream watcher in development mode
+`nodram watch` to start ream watcher in development mode